ecmwf/metview-python/docs/api/functions/grib_get.rst

    :Example:

-      The following lines of code on a particular 6-field fieldset:
+      The following lines of code on a particular fieldset with 3 fields:

       .. code-block:: python